delphidabbler/htmlres/Docs/UserGuide.md

     arrow.gif
     style.css

 Spaces are not allowed between the `-m` command and the manifest file name.
 The file names specified in the manifest are, by default, relative to the folder from where _HTMLRes_ was executed.
-From v1.1 you can change this so that the file names are relative to the manifest file's folder by using the `-r` option (see below).
+The `-r` option can be used to change this behaviour so that filenames are relative to the manifest file folder instead (see below).

 `<out-file>` is the name of the generated resource file.
 Spaces are not allowed between the `-o` command and the output file name.
 This command is optional.
 If no output file name is specified then the default name `out.res` is used.
-From v1.2 the `-u` option controls how pre-existing output files are handled (see below).
+The `-u` option controls how pre-existing output files are handled (see below).

 `options` is a sequence of zero or more of space separated options from the following list: